drewsilcock/drewsilcock.github.io/_posts/2018-12-20-how-long-is-a-cucumber.md

 - The C standard is far more vague than I initially understood in defining `char` and `wchar_t`.
 Post updated to reflect this (thanks to /u/tedu and /u/notriddle for explaining this).
 - Added graph depicting assignment of codepoints by the Unicode Consortium.
 - Lots of minor rephrasing and refactoring.

+**2018-12-30** - Minor correction, additional explanation and note.

+- Added note on victory hand emoji and grapheme clusters (thanks to Lars Dieckow for explaining this, and for providing the code snippet and link included in the added note).
+- The cucumber emoji is represented as two separate *codepoints*, not two separate *characters* as previously stated (thanks to Lars Dieckow for pointing this mistake out).
+- Added additional note complaining about why string indexing giving UTF-16 codepoints is unhelpful.